-The calculation of the relevant turnover and market shares is generally in line with the provisions of the EU Merger Regulation.
+The calculation of the relevant turnover and market shares, is in line with the provisions of the EU Merger Regulation.

-On the acquirer side, the relevant turnover (group-wide) includes the sales of products and the provision of services related to Portugal (turnover achieved in Portugal should include sales from other territories to clients in Portugal) in the last financial year, and should be net of taxes directly related to the business (e.g. VAT) as well as of intra-group sales.
-On the target side, only the turnover of its business is taken into account (the turnover of the seller / vendor's group is not taken into account).

-For credit institutions, other financial institutions and insurance undertakings, specific rules apply (generally in line with the provisions of the EU Merger Regulation).
+The relevant turnover (group-wide) includes the sales of products and the provision of services related to Portugal (turnover achieved in Portugal should include sales from other territories to clients in Portugal) in the last financial year, and should be net of taxes directly related to the business (e.g. VAT) as well as of intra-group sales.
+For credit institutions, other financial institutions and insurance undertakings, specific rules apply (in line with the provisions of the EU Merger Regulation).

 The PCA's interpretation of relevant market shares is quite broad.
 For instance, in the absence of any overlap between the parties' activities, the mere transfer of an undertaking's position is considered an acquisition of a market share and might trigger mandatory prior notification.
-Moreover, purely foreign-to-foreign transactions can be covered by the Competition Act in the event that they have effects in Portugal, even if none of the parties is established, has facilities or is represented in Portugal.
+Moreover, purely foreign-to-foreign transactions can be caught by the Competition Act in the event that they have effects in Portugal, even if none of the parties is established, has facilities or is represented in Portugal.

 If the target is a recently created company with no activity in the relevant market, prior to the concentration, the PCA can use an estimated market share for the future.
-It is also noteworthy that the relevant market share used for the control of the relevant threshold is only calculated with respect to the relevant product market(s) in Portugal, even if the geographic market is wider.
+It is also noteworthy that the relevant market share used for the control of the relevant threshold is only calculated with respect to the relevant product market in Portugal, even if the geographic market is wider.

-Finally, an adjustment must always be made to account for permanent changes in the economic situation of the undertakings concerned, such as relevant subsequent acquisitions or divestments which are not, or not fully, reflected in the audited accounts.
-In this regard, the PCA tends to follow the Commission Consolidated Jurisdictional Notice.
+Finally, please note that an adjustment must always be made to account for permanent changes in the economic situation of the undertakings concerned, such as acquisitions or divestments which are not, or not fully, reflected in the audited accounts.
+In this regard, the PCA naturally follows the Commission Consolidated Jurisdictional Notice.

-8. Is there a particular exchange rate required to be used to convert turnover and asset values?
+8. Is there a particular exchange rate required to be used for turnover thresholds and asset values?